- Use Cases

 According to a survey by McKinsey, CIOs estimate that tech debt accounts for 20-40 percent of their entire technical estate.
+Another study estimated that technical debt consumes 41% of large companies' IT budgets.
 Astonishingly, a whopping 65 percent of companies have no process to reduce their technical debt.
 So let's take a look at both what should be considered by a company's leadership when addressing technical debt and what KPIs developers should use to track their own progress.

 Technical debt is an issue that affects the entire organization through its impairment of the software value creation process.
 As such, it's an issue that requires the attention of more than just the developer team.
 Here are some key principles to keep in mind while forming your strategy to reduce technical debt.

 The traditional waterfall method of software development allowed for defects to occasionally slip through, which, because the testing was done at the end, would mean an increase in technical debt as developers would have redo parts of the code.

 However, the iterative nature of agile methodology with it emphasis on automatic testing are much more conducive to reducing your technical debt load.
 By testing at the end of every sprint, you can ensure that your technical debt, bugs, and defects remain under control.

 As mentioned above, metrics are a vital tool in both measuring and fighting your technical debt.
 Here are a few KPIs to consider that the Seerene platform can provide you: